 Download the 2016 Sales Visibility Index to learn the keys to improved sales visibility.

-About the Author Janice Mars, principal and founder of SalesLatitude, is a sales performance improvement consultant and change agent focused on growing top performers to impact bottom line growth.
+Janice Mars, principal and founder of SalesLatitude, is a sales performance improvement consultant and change agent focused on growing top performers to impact bottom line growth.
 With more than 30 years of experience as a senior business and sales executive, she helps companies build successful sales teams by maximizing their time and resources, selling from the buyer’s point of view, and strengthening the effectiveness of leadership.
 View her LinkedIn profile or follow her on Twitter.